roni3103/hello-dolly/README.md

 Removing links and replacing with simple Express routing via the routes in the main.js file -- completed for all pages.

-Included Angular with ng-repeat for 'stock' items -- to set up separate controllers
+Included Angular with ng-repeat for 'stock' items -- to set up separate controllers where required

+Code reworked for purchase based on the bookshop code in hello-world repo

 Planned work:

--- To rework the purchase code entirely, based on the 'Bookshop' code in hello-world repo
+-- To use partial pages which load using Angular routing rather than separate pages

 -- To include a simple database for user login.